spyrosviz/ProjectPortfolio/README.md

 ![alt_text](IMG_520_blwh.jpg)

 # *About*
 Hello, my name is Spyros Vizirgianakis.
 I was born in 1993 and I come from Crete, a beautiful island in Greece.
-I am a physiotherapist and I love data science and Python.
-I believe data science's role in sports science and clinical practice is of paramount importance, because it provides objectivity in decision making and complements domain expertise.
-Data science can be useful in injury prevention, performance prediction in sports and personalized selection of treatment/rehabilitation.
+My bachelor degree is in Physiotherapy, however after completing my master thesis, I was fascinated by data analysis and statistics.
+Thus I decided to learn python, SQL, data science and machine learning frameworks and pursue a career in data science and analytics.
+I believe data science can transform and improve many industries including healthcare which is related to my academic background.
 # *My Projects*
 ## **1. Web dashboard for extracting basketball player coordinates during match events(3point shot,dunk etc...)**
 ![alt_text](basketball_court_player_coordinates.gif)